Texas Town Mourns Teacher Killed In School Shooting - UrduPoint

 John Martinez, who identified himself as Joe's nephew, tweeted that the father of four had "passed away due to grief."
 With the community plunged into mourning -- the first funerals for the children killed were held Tuesday -- anger has also seethed over the police response as the tragedy unfolded.

-Officers have come under intense criticism over why they waited well over an hour to neutralize the gunman, which Texas Department of Public Safety (DPS) director Steven McCraw has admitted was the "wrong decision.
+Officers have come under intense criticism over why they waited well over an hour to neutralize the gunman, which Texas officials have admitted was the wrong decision.

-" - 'Not coming back' - ABC news on Tuesday cited multiple law enforcement sources saying that the Uvalde police department and school district had stopped cooperating with the DPS's investigation into the handling of the attack.

-Beside a memorial of white crosses surrounded by wreaths and bouquets of flowers, the great-grandfather of one of the young victims berated police.
+Five victims still remained in San Antonio hospitals as of Wednesday -- three adults and two children, including a 10-year-old girl in critical condition, Texas media reported.

 The Uvalde massacre, the latest in an epidemic of gun violence in the United States, has rekindled desperate calls for gun reform.
 It came less than two weeks after 10 people died in an attack at a Buffalo, New York grocery store by a young gunman targeting African Americans.